-Cod with Chorizo, Peppers, and Haricot Beans in White Wine
+Cod Baked in a Parcel With Chorizo, Peppers, and Haricot Beans in White Wine

 About Haricot Beans